Child car seat buying guide

 The sturdy frames are made with impact-absorbing foams, while the back and head restraints provide essential side impact protection for the head and neck.

-While adult seat belts are designed to protect adults, they could cause serious injuries to a child.
+While adult seat belts are designed to protect adults, they’re not suitable for children – and could even cause little ones serious injuries.

 If a child uses an adult seat belt before they’re tall enough, the lap part of the belt will sit too high on their stomach.
 This could cause internal injuries in the event of a collision.
 There’s also the risk of your child slipping out from under the seat belt.